Recent Hunting Rules Changes

 This program will intensify use of traditional hunting to assist communities with the burden of overabundant deer populations.
 Hunters that register with the Focus Area program and have access to hunt in the focus area will be eligible to take 2 antlerless deer per day and participate in a special season in January.

 Recent legislation lowered the minimum age for youth hunters to purchase a Junior Bowhunting license for big game hunting from 14 to 12 years of age.
-See Sporting Licenses for Junior Bowhunting license information and the Junior Hunter Mentoring Program for detailed information on youth hunting requirements.
+See Hunting Licenses for license information and the Junior Hunter Mentoring Program for detailed information on youth hunting requirements.

 Additional Bear Hunting in the Southern Zone